Skip to content

 Qatar

 BRICS failed to issue a unified statement on the Iran conflict.
-China, Russia, and Brazil condemned the US-Israeli strikes on Iran.
+China, Russia, and Brazil condemned US-Israeli strikes on Iran.
 India, Saudi Arabia, and the UAE condemned Iranian missile attacks on Gulf States.
-The two positions are mutually exclusive — a bloc cannot simultaneously condemn an attacker and defend the states that attacker is striking.
+The bloc's first test during a major military crisis produced two irreconcilable positions.

 Sources:Al Jazeera